syncfusion-content/maui-docs/MAUI/PDF-Viewer/Sticky-Notes.md

 ## Add sticky notes

+This section will go through how to add sticky note annotations to a PDF page interactively as well as programmatically.

+### Add sticky note annotation with UI Interaction

+You can add sticky note annotation to a PDF document by tapping with touch (or mouse down) on a PDF page.
+The following steps explains how to add sticky note annotation in a PDF:
+1. Set the AnnotationMode property of the SfPdfViewer to StickyNote.
+This activates the sticky note mode on the control.
+2. Tap (or mouse down) on a PDF page, where you want to add the sticky note annotation.
+This will add a sticky note with a default style and a popup will be displayed to write and submit the text.
+3. Once the sticky note is added, AnnotationMode is automatically changed to None.
+4. You can later select and edit the annotations, if required.

+The following code explains how to enable the sticky note mode
+{% tabs %}
+{% highlight C# %}
+// Enable or activate the sticky note mode. void EnableStickyNoteMode()
+{
+    // Set the `AnnotationMode` property of `SfPdfViewer` instance to `StickyNote`.
+    PdfViewer.AnnotationMode = AnnotationMode.StickyNote;
+}
+{% endhighlight %}
+{% endtabs %}

+Similarly, refer to the following code to disable the sticky note mode:
+{% tabs %}
+{% highlight C# %}
+// Disable or deactivate the sticky note mode. void DisableStickyNoteMode()
+{
+    // Set the `AnnotationMode` property of `SfPdfViewer` instance to `None`.
+    PdfViewer.AnnotationMode = AnnotationMode.None;
+}
+{% endhighlight %}
+{% endtabs %}

+### Add sticky note annotation programmatically

-Currently, there is no support for a sticky note annotation mode in the [AnnotationMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AnnotationMode) property.
-However, the sticky notes can be added programmatically using the [AddAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AddAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method of the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html).
+You can create and add a sticky note annotation to a PDF document programmatically using the [AddAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html" \l "Syncfusion_Maui_PdfViewer_SfPdfViewer_AddAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method of the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html).
 The following example explains how to create a sticky note with a comment icon and add it to the first page of a PDF document.

 {% tabs %}
 {% highlight C# %}